 And since I’m not a man, still feel too young to be a woman, and am definitely not a lady: Renaissance Girl.

 I’ve taken a slightly different approach to the 4 main tenets of the Renaissance, and made them more applicable to the modern day.
 After all, with full-time jobs, hobbies and families, there aren’t many of us who can paint expansive chapel ceilings, attend lectures on advanced trigonometry and dissect corpses… I’ve detailed a little bit about what to expect in each one of my categories – Enjoy!

-- Book Reveiws – One of the easiest and cheapest (and often free!) ways to expand your mind is through reading.
-I’ll be sharing the best, and worst, of my reading experiences on this blog to make choosing a decent novel a wee bit easier.
+- Book Reviews – One of the easiest and cheapest ways to expand your mind is through reading.
+I’ll be sharing the best, and worst, of my reading experiences to make choosing a decent book a little easier.

-- 5 Minute Mindfulness – I’ll be exploring ways to quickly and easily add a bit of peace and reflection into your days.
+- Mindfulness – I’ll be exploring methods to quickly and easily add a moment of peace and reflection into your hectic days

-- Travel – I believe travelling is one of the best activities you can do to encourage you to be friendlier, more tolerant and less prejudiced.
-When you’re immersed in another culture, it suddenly becomes very clear that people everywhere are basically going through the same moments, problems, joys and emotions regardless of class or culture.
+- Travel – I believe travelling is one of the best activities you can do to encourage tolerance, reduce prejudice and have a fucking fantastic time.
+When you’re immersed in another culture, it suddenly becomes very clear that people everywhere are going though the same problems, joys, emotions and lives regardless of class or culture.

-- Events – There is literally nothing better than getting a big group of friends together and going off to enjoy some hideous group activity.
-Or, giving up all pretences of adulthood and getting together for a massive part-ay!
+- Events – There is literally nothing better than getting a big group of friends together and going off to enjoy some terrifying group activity.
+Or, giving up all pretence of adulthood and getting together for a massive par-tay!

-- Crafts – Here, I’ll be guiding you through my craft fancy of the month.
+- Crafts – I tend to get a new craft obsession each month or so.
 Expect a lot of fun, fails and plenty of “fuck-it” moments.